 The College is committed to exhibiting best practice in all aspects of corporate governance.
-The College's governing body comprises a Board of between 8 - 17 members including one member elected from the student body.
+The College's governing body comprises a Board of between 3 - 12 members.
 The Principal/Chief Executive Officer, two other members of staff and whenever possible one elected from the student body, may attend the Board as observers.
-The Board had 10 members during the year and these members are listed with the current status of membership on page 3.
+The Board had 7 members during the year and these members are listed with the current status of membership on page 3.

 It is the Board's responsibility to bring independent judgement to bear on issues of strategy, performance, resources and standards of conduct.
 The Board conducts its business through Board meetings and through a number of sub-committees.
 Each sub-committee has its own terms of reference which have been approved by the Governors and which are reviewed regularly.
 Sub-committees report their work to the Governors formally at least once each year and membership is reviewed at that time.
-These committees are the Finance, Risk and Compliance Committee, The Academic Board, the Nominations Committee, the Equality and Diversity Sub-Committee includes members of the Board, the student body and College staff.
+These committees are the Finance, Risk and Compliance Committee, The Academic Board, the Nominations Committee, the Equality and Diversity Sub Committee and the Strategic Issues Group.
+The Equality and Diversity Sub-Committee includes members of the Board, the student body and College staff.
+With the exception of the Finance, Audit and Risk Committee - the responsibilities of the other sub-committees during the year have been dealt with by the whole Board.